-However, research over the last three decades has indicated that female victims are subjected to more serious and sustained violence than males and appear to suffer more severe psychological consequences - although this has been questioned in more recent research where some of the Post Traumatic Stress disorder activated by Domestic violence incidents have been explored with male subjects .58
+However, research over the last three decades has indicated that female victims are subjected to more serious and sustained violence than males and appear to suffer more severe psychological consequences.
+This conclusion has been questioned in more recent research, where post-traumatic stress disorder activated by domestic violence incidents has been explored with male subjects.67

-Meantime 30 per cent of the female population (4.9 million women) and 16.3 per cent of the male population (2.7 million men) have experienced some form of domestic abuse (parent on child, between parents, members of extended family on child) since the age of 16 according to work undertaken by the ONS.
-(Office for National Statistics, 2014) Furthermore at least 750,000 children (aged under 18) a year witness domestic abuse in their own homes, and nearly three quarters of children on the 'at risk' register live in households where domestic abuse occurs (Women's Aid, 2013).
-The long term impacts of having witness violence between their parents, and for some against their 'primary attachment' and care giver can have long lasting impacts, educationally, psychologically and in the intergenerational patterning of what Johnson has described as Patriarchal terrorism.
+In the UK, 30% of the female population (4.9 million women) and 16.3% of the male population (2.7 million men) have experienced some form of domestic abuse (parent on child, between parents or members of extended family on child) since the age of 16, according to work undertaken by the ONS (Office for National Statistics, 2014).
+Furthermore at least 750,000 children (aged under 18) witness domestic abuse in their own homes every year and nearly three quarters of children on the 'at risk' register live in households where domestic abuse occurs (Women's Aid, 2013).
+Witnessing violence between their parents, and for some against their 'primary attachment' and caregiver, can have long-lasting impacts educationally, psychologically and in the intergenerational patterning of what Johnson has described as 'patriarchal terrorism'.68